-Trigger condition -

-There are 4 conditions related to the digital input and three windows for motion detection.
+Sunday through Saturday · Select the weekdays that should perform the following operations: Snapshots begin at - Set the time to start operations.
+Setting the begin time the same as the stop time will force the operations to run continuously.
+Snapshots stop at - Sets the time to stop the operations.
+All of the time except for the above schedule - If you do not wish to set a schedule, this box must be checked.
+Snapshot Interval - Interval of time between each sequential snapshot.
+Event operation Delay second(s) before detecting next event - Sets the time delay before restarting to check the trigger condition when the current condition is triggered.
+Trigger condition - There are 4 conditions related to the digital input and three windows for motion detection.
 There can be multiple selections.
 Select the appropriate digital input condition according to the characteristics of the external device.
-High or low indicate external voltage input for level trigger, while rising or falling is for edge triggers.
+"High", "low" indicate external voltage input for level trigger, while "rising", "falling" is for edge triggers.
 There are three windows shown for the names you defined for motion detection.
-Undefined will show instead of the window title if motion detection is not setup yet.
-An active, named motion window must be checked for motion detection to be possible.
+"Undefined" will show instead of the window title if motion detection is not setup yet.
+An active, named detection to be possible.